SpielmeisterCom/spellDocs/guides/concepts_entities_components/README.md

 # Entities, Components and Systems

-This guide defines the basic terms used in SpellJS documentation.
+This guide defines the basic terms used in the SpellJS documentation.
 It is intended for developers who are new to the SpellJS framework.

-## Basics of the SpellJS framework
+## Framework Basics

 ### Entity

 The term *entity* is commonly used to designate an object in the game world.
 The meaning of the term *object* should not be confused with the one commonly associated with the object-oriented programming paradigm.

 In the context of SpellJS an *entity* has the following properties:

-* **not** an instance of a class
+* *not* an instance of a class
 * an aggregation of components
 * its identity consists solely of an *entity id*